bitovi/academy/src/javascript/8-promises.md

 - You must stop listening to an event stream or end the stream to avoid memory leaks.
 - Event streams are often heavier than Promises.
-- With the exception of `ReadableStream` (which isn't in every environment yet), streams are not part of the JavaScript specification and are not present in every environment.
+- With the exception of `ReadableStream` (which isn’t in every environment yet), streams are not part of the JavaScript specification and are not present in every environment.
 Promises come for free for almost every user.